By Joe Wallin | July 6, 2026 | ~7 min read

 Real-World Scenarios Where This Matters Most

-Share Buybacks for Cap Table Management: The most common scenario I see is a mature startup that wants to buy back shares from employees who've left or early angels who want liquidity.
+Share Buybacks for Cap Table Management: The most common scenario is a mature startup that wants to buy back shares from employees who've left or early angels who want liquidity.
 If your company is doing a secondary sale or tender offer, and the amounts being repurchased push past those thresholds in the critical timing window, QSBS holders can lose their status without even selling their own shares.
 The buyback wasn't their choice, but they bear the tax consequence.

 Preferred Stock Redemptions at Financing Rounds: Sometimes new investors come in and old preferred stock gets redeemed or converted.
 If the corporation is redeeming preferred shares it previously issued, and this happens within the two-year lookback or one-year forward window relative to new QSBS issuance, you have a problem.
 This is especially dangerous for founders who hold both common and preferred stock.